lancewilhelm/retroboard/web/README.md

 2. Configure the app settings in the form below
 3. Click "Switch to App" to activate it

-**Note:** The interface monitors which app is running but does NOT automatically overwrite your config changes.
+**Note:** The interface uses WebSocket to receive real-time updates but does NOT automatically overwrite your config changes.
 Edit freely without interference!

 ### Configuring Apps